nishantborude/MLSP/README.md

 For 2nd solution, run Kaggle_2_Sub.r.
 (2nd solution uses doMC which runs exclusively on Linux).
 To run it on Windows, comment doMC library and comment registerDoMC(cores=3) line from the code.

 ensemble_gpls_nb.r uses caretEnsemble package.
 Run the code by managing the appropriate paths.

+We have used caretStack for gpls and nb models using glm method and got same accuracy as caretEnsemble for gpls and nb.
+To run the file stack_gpls_nb.r, you need to have the test files split initially.
+Run the code on the split 12 files.

+h2o_superlearner.r includes the code for glm, rf, deeplearning and gbm.
+However, the accuracy reduced using superlearner as it doesn't provide the packages we need like gpls and nb.

+We used different approach for solving this problem.
+We trained different models using ensemble gpls-nb, dwdPoly, nnet, wsrf and lda.
+We took each test case individually to take the probability separately and then compared probability for every model.
+We took the count of how many of the probabilities were Healthy_Control and how many were Schizophrenic.
+Out of 5 predictions, the one which has maximum count, we take an average of it and add this score to the submission_example.csv file.